ehlesp/smallab-k8s-pve-guide/G034 - Deploying services 03 ~ Forgejo - Part 3 - PostgreSQL database server.md

 ## PostgreSQL persistent storage claim

-Declare here the `PersistentVolumeClaim` (_PVC_) that claims the `PersistentVolume` that will be declared in the last part of this Forgejo deployment procedure:
+Declare here the `PersistentVolumeClaim` (_PVC_) that claims the `PersistentVolume` to be declared in the last part of this Forgejo deployment procedure:

 1. Create a `db-postgresql.persistentvolumeclaim.yaml` file under the `resources` folder: